perlundq/yajsync/README.md

 ```
 $ cat yajsyncd.conf

-# This line and all text after a # is a comment.
+# This line and all text after a `#' is a comment.
 Text within square
 # brackets define the name of a new module.
 A module definition may be
 # followed by any number of predefined parameter value statements on
 # the form key = value.
 The current available module parameters are:
 #
-# path        an existing path to the module (mandatory)
+#    path          An existing path to the module (mandatory).
-# comment text that will be used by the client in module listings
+#    comment       Text that will be shown to the client in module listings
-              (optional)
+#                  (optional).
-# is_readable a boolean (true or false) indicating whether files may
+#    is_readable   A boolean (true or false) indicating whether files
-#             be read below this module (optional, default is true)
+#                  may be read below this module (optional, default is
+#                  true).
-# is_writable a boolean (true or false) indicating whether files may
+#    is_writable   A boolean (true or false) indicating whether files
-#             be written below this module (optional, default is false)
+#                  may be written below this module (optional, default
+#                  is false).

+# This is a module definition for a module called Downloads. path is
-# Downloads: path is the only mandatory module parameter, this one
+# the only mandatory module parameter.
+This one also provides a
-# also provides a comment.
-All modules are implicitly readable and not
+# comment.
+All modules are implicitly readable but not writable:
-# writable:
 [Downloads]
 path = /path/to/Downloads/
 comment = this text will be printed on module listings, it is optional